just-another-dude/web-application/README.md

 # Installation & Usage
 1. Clone this project into the allowed user's home directory (variable 'ALLOWED_USER' is configured as 'michael' in the script).
+The 'ALLOWED_USER' defines which user will be permitted to run the script.
-The script supports SSH by default, but this can be changed as well by editing the 'GITHUB_REPO' variable.
+The script supports SSH by default, but this can be changed as well by editing the 'GITHUB_REPO' variable, so make sure to change it to HTTPS in case that's the access you have.

 2. To install Terraform and initialize the environment, run: "./webapp-script.sh install".
 The script must always be run from the terraform directory as defined in the 'TERRAFORM_DIR' variable in the script.